security-companion/security-awareness-training/README.md

 You can find the current version of the traning on the [Security Companion homepage](https://security-companion.net/awareness-traning/)

-Currently it is only available in German.
+Currently it is available in English and German.

 ## Install: